lukefiji/kidfiji.net-v2/_graphic-design/oh-man-clothing.md

 ![OH MAN!
 Clothing Email Template](../img/oh-man-clothing-email-template.jpg) {: .content__media}

 The team at OH MAN!
 Clothing asked me to design them an email template advertising their newest season release to send out to their customers.
-They then sent it out via Mailchimp to their mailing list.
+They then sent it out via MailChimp to their mailing list.

-I've also designed several event flyers and facebook banners for them:
+I've also designed several event flyers and Facebook banners for them:

 ![OH MAN!
 Clothing Event Flyer](../img/oh-man-clothing-7-year-flyer.jpg) {: .content__media}